This Yoga Pants Parade Was About So Much More Than Leggings

 “I wear yoga pants every single day,” DiMarco said.
 “But I’m really excited about this.
 It’s a chance to get together and show that we can wear whatever we choose.”

-Hogberg, who wore a gray pair of leggings with a tie-dye waistband, said she was thrilled to be able to attend the event with her mom.
+Hogberg, who wore a grey pair of leggings with a tie-dye waistband, said she was thrilled to be able to attend the event with her mum.
 “It doesn’t matter what age you are,” she said.
 “Women have the right to wear whatever they want to wear.
-And it’s really special that I can be here with my mom standing up for women’s rights.”
+And it’s really special that I can be here with my mum standing up for women’s rights.”

 That’s why, about 400 people, including DiMarco and her 25-year-old daughter, Cari Hogberg, came to show their support.
 Because Sorrentino also wrote in his letter that yoga pants do nothing to complement women older than 20, DiMarco carried a large red sign that said, “I’m 53.”